entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 : In contrast to work that concatenates condition (random) features at some point in the generator, this includes dedicated, transformation-specific conv layers at the latent level.
 It has no need for a clamping strategy to maintain object identity information.

 ![present]! ![toolbelt]!
 [Class2Str: End to End Latent Hierarchy Learning](https://arxiv.org/pdf/1808.06675.pdf) : Categories tend to be hierarchical.
-Prediction is improved if one predicts a hierarchy instead of a one-hot vector.
+Performance may improve if one learns to predict a hierarchy instead of an arbitrary one-hot vector.
 The hierarchy is represented as a binary tree; a label is a binary string which represents a traversal of the tree from root to leaf.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNjc5NjU1MCwyMDQwOTM3OTQ3XX0=
+eyJoaXN0b3J5IjpbMTQ5MTM0Njc4NSwtODI2Nzk2NTUwLDIwND
+A5Mzc5NDddfQ==
 -->